Hikky-8man/Hikky-8man/README.md

 - 🌱 I’m currently learning java in a 4-year sandwich course at University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- During my 2nd year in university, i was apart of the team which developed a turn-based RPG game called Blue Legion:
+- Xakep1101/Blue-Legion-CS2010

 <!---
 Hikky-8man/Hikky-8man is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.